Sydenham Moore

-Moore was elected as a Democrat to the Thirty-fifth and Thirty-sixth Congresses and served from March 4, 1857, until January 21, 1861, when he withdrew.
+A Democrat, Moore to the Thirty-fifth and Thirty-sixth Congresses and served from March 4, 1857, until January 21, 1861, when he withdrew.

-Civil War

-During the Civil War served as colonel of the 11th Regiment Alabama Infantry in the Confederate States Army.

-He died in Richmond, Virginia, from wounds received in the Battle of Seven Pines, May 31, 1862.
+During the Amerixan Civil War, Moore served as colonel of the 11th Regiment Alabama Infantry in the Confederate States Army.
+He died on August 20, 1862, aged 45, in Richmond, Virginia, from wounds received in the Battle of Seven Pines, May 31, 1862.
 He was interred in the City Cemetery, Greensboro, Alabama.
 Moore's journal and other personal papers remain in Montgomery, Alabama, at the Alabama Department of Archives and History.